Hiking up a dragon's back

 All my life I was drawn to the mountains and started doing short trails with my dad at the age of 9.
 But my main passion is travel and friends of mine had casually suggested a trip to South Africa and climbing the Drakensberg Mountains.
 This excited me and before I knew it, a small group of us had tickets booked and an amazing itinerary in hand.

 We arrived in Cape Town and the sight of Table Mountain immediately grabbed my interest - I couldn't wait to tackle that walk!

 Arriving at our hotel, we settled for a quick meal and headed out, doing our city walkabout.
-Cape Town city is vibrant and really colourful.
+Cape Town city is vibrant and really colorful.
 Being centrally based, walking around in the city was easy.
 We laughingly called this the "dragon's tail" of our journey because it was a short and interesting city hike.
-From then onwards we labelled each hike we did according to a dragons body... hence the name of our amazing hiking trip, "Hiking up a dragon's back".
+From then onwards we labeled each hike we did according to a dragon's body... hence the name of our amazing hiking trip, "Hiking up a dragon's back".

 After checking out, we headed along Route 62, meandering to Oudtshoorn for the night.
 This was a beautiful drive with jaw-dropping vistas.
 We had lunch at the famous Ronnies Sex Shop (Google it) hahahahahaha!
 Oudtshoorn was great fun as we visited the Cango Caves and an ostrich farm.